thunderheadone/one-sdk-ios/README.md

 An appropriate place to call the method might be under `didFinishLaunchingWithOptions` in your application delegate.

-By disabling automatic interaction detection, the SDK will no longer automatically send interaction requests as view controllers are presented on screen.
-It becomes your responsibility to send them when needed by using the send interaction methods outlined below.
+By disabling automatic Interaction detection, the SDK will no longer automatically send Interaction requests as view controllers are presented on screen.
+It becomes your responsibility to send them when needed by using the send Interaction methods outlined below.

+You can set this back to false at any point to restart automatic Interaction detection.

 ### Send an Interaction request programmatically